openplotter/docs/serial/connectingdAISy.rst

 **Configuration**

-Mount the dAISy HAT in your Raspberry Pi and enable the serial port in the GPIO header of the Raspberry Pi by clicking the |OPserialUart| ``UART`` icon:
+Mount the dAISy HAT in your Raspberry Pi and enable a serial port in the GPIO header of the Raspberry Pi by clicking the |OPserialUart| ``UART0`` icon:

 .. image:: img/daisyHat2.png